petli/codplayer/doc/zeromq.md

 addresses defined by the Topic.
 Remember to subscribe to `''` (or more specific event prefixes) to receive any events.

+All the events include a timestamp for when the message was sent, to help the client discard stale messages.
+The timestamp is the Unix time from `time.time()` on the codplayer server.

 Topic: state
 ------------